safespring/docs/content/service/sto4_storage.md

 A complete incident report is being prepared, and will be published later.

+## Final update 2021-08-31

+Working with our subcontractor and customer we've now restored and rebuilt all requested data from the affected ceph cluster in sto4.
+The S3 service will be rebuilt and return at a later date.

 ## Update 2021-07-19

 Unfortunatley during the weekend we suffered a setback where parts of the